Blog.

 A few years ago, I came across Albert Hirschman’s book Exit, Voice, and Loyalty which described what he saw as the three primary responses one can take when faced with goods and services that declined in quality.
 Being an economist, Hirschman drew upon several examples of how these three decisions continually impact markets, politics, emigrations, and many other contentious relationships around the world.

-Exit, Voice, and Complacency is my extension of Hirschman’s incredible work, but with a few different perspectives.
+Exit, Voice, and Complacency is my take on Hirschman’s thoughtful work, but with a few different perspectives.
 And although I have tweaked and added a few concepts to make the framework more flexible, the premise is very similar: when faced with a relationship that has declined in quality, you have three primary options to take: you can either make your objections known in hopes of improving the situation (voice), you can end the relationship in hopes of finding a better alternative that meets what you’re looking for (exit), or you can remain idle and accept the deterioration as it stands (complacency).

 I’ve come to use this framework when thinking about many types of relationships between almost any two entities.
 For example, the connection can be between a government and its citizens, a company and its customers, a manager and their employees, a recruiter and their candidates, or a parent and their children.
 And the declining good or service may be a policy that affects its citizens adversely, an interaction an employee/candidate finds distasteful, or a product that no longer satisfies a consumer’s needs.